corda/corda/docs/source/corda-network/governance-guidelines.md

 identity issuance.

-The fee shall be based on the number of Participants divided by an estimate of the cost of running the Foundation, which is set out in 7.
+The fee shall be based on the number of Participants divided by an estimate of the cost of running the Foundation, which is set out in section 7.
 There may be variance in the fee depending on whether the Participant is indirectly using a Corda Network-powered application, and therefore the services which the Participant is able to access.

 Such fees shall be detailed in a separate schedule to be updated annually and approved by the Board by a Mandatory